Skip to main content

 Food market / cultural hub

-A converted industrial site under the Granville Bridge that houses one of the continent's best covered markets — BC salmon, artisan cheese, fresh pasta, and local bakeries alongside craft studios and theatres, best on a weekday morning before tour groups arrive.
+A converted industrial site under the Granville Bridge.
+One of the continent's best covered markets: BC salmon, artisan cheese, fresh pasta, and local bakeries alongside craft studios and theatres.
+Best on a weekday morning before tour groups arrive.

 Museum / Indigenous art